Changissnz/selfinterest/README.md

 manifestation.
 An essence of fault in ideology is that the labeling system cannot change as quickly as specific movement.
-But in the informatic representation, a sizable portion of the matters of information, the generalities are thesis and are preferentially used, instead of plots centering around the specific individuals alongside universals such as the Seven Deadly Sins and innocence, to distinguish groups of human population.
+But in the informatic representation, a sizable portion of the matters of information, the generalities are thesis and are preferentially used, instead of plots centering around specific individuals alongside universals such as the Seven Deadly Sins and innocence, to distinguish groups of human population.
 An application of the bias-complexity tradeoff, reinforced by the will that leads to self-interests that cannot conduct meaningfully bonding communication and fair exchange.
-There exist no universal relation between information and the spatiotemporal freedoms given to self-interest.
+There exists no universal relation between information and the spatiotemporal freedoms given to self-interest.
 Information is an asset, and intellect is a gift for self-interest.
-In the first exists the potential to exchange, apply, or produce the asset, and is by no means a guarantee of anything past the point of its existence.
+In the first exists the potential to exchange, apply, and produce the asset, and is by no means a guarantee of anything past the point of its existence.
 Societal utility places expectations different for different cultures.
 It is noteworthy to mention three cultural categories of intellect, the foremost utilizer of information: Greek, Egyptian, and Chinese.
 This next generalization of these three